László Moholy-Nagy: Chicago years (1937–1946)

-In 1943, Moholy-Nagy began work on an account of his efforts to develop the curriculum of the School of Design.
+By 1943, Moholy-Nagy began work on an account of his efforts to develop the curriculum of the School of Design.
 It would be posthumously published in his 1947 book Vision in Motion, in collaboration with his art historian wife Sibyl.

-In 1944, the School of Design in Chicago became the Institute of Design, and in 1949 it would become a part of Illinois Institute of Technology, the first institution in the United States to offer a PhD in design.
+In 1944, the School of Design in Chicago became the Institute of Design, and by 1949 it would become a part of Illinois Institute of Technology, the first institution in the United States to offer a PhD in design.

+In the 1930s after the New Bauhaus initially closed, Moholy-Nagy resumed doing commercial design work, which he continued to do for the rest of his life and he served as the Art Advisor for the mail-order house of Spiegel in Chicago.
+As an artist, Moholy-Nagy notably started making static and mobile sculptures in transparent plastic, often accented with chromed metal.

 Moholy-Nagy was diagnosed with leukemia in 1945.
 He became a naturalized American citizen in April 1946.
 He continued to produce artworks in multiple media, to teach, and to attend conferences until he died of the disease in Chicago on November 24, 1946.
 He was buried at Graceland Cemetery.

+Pedagogy and influence

+Moholy-Nagy's teaching emphasized experimentation, interdisciplinary collaboration, and learning through making; his approach rejected rigid academic specialization in favor of integrating artistic, technological, and scientific methods.
+These principles influenced postwar American design education and helped shape the development of design as a distinct academic discipline through the New Bauhaus, then the School of Design, and finally the Institute of Design.

 Legacy

 The software company Laszlo Systems (developers of the open source programming language OpenLaszlo) was named in part to honor Moholy-Nagy.
 Moholy-Nagy University of Art and Design in Budapest is named in his honor.
-In 1998 a Tribute Marker from the City of Chicago was installed.
+In 1998 a Tribute Marker from the City of Chicago was installed to commemorate his work, which established the foundation for modern design education in the United States, particularly through the Institute of Design (a center for experimental and systems-oriented design).

 In the autumn of 2003, the Moholy-Nagy Foundation, Inc. was established as a source of information about Moholy-Nagy's life and works.
 In 2016, the Solomon R. Guggenheim Museum in New York exhibited a retrospective of Moholy-Nagy's work that included painting, film, photography, and sculpture.

 In 2019, a documentary film The New Bauhaus directed by Alysa Nahmias was released.
 The film centers on Moholy-Nagy's life and legacy in Chicago, featuring his daughter Hattula Moholy-Nagy, grandsons Andreas Hug and Daniel Hug, curator Hans-Ulrich Obrist, and artists Jan Tichy, Barbara Kasten, Barbara Crane, Kenneth Josephson, Debbie Millman, and Olafur Eliasson.

 Moholy-Nagy was a partial inspiration for the character of László Tóth in Brady Corbet's film The Brutalist.